Cardio-AI/cmr-las-phase2phase-analysis/docs/Training.md

 For segmentation, we used the publicly available <a target="_blank" href="https://github.com/MIC-DKFZ/nnUNet"> nnU-Net </a>  framework.
 Please use 2D 4CH cine CMR images for the training of the model.

 Note: nnU-Net does not support time sequences.
-Our pipeline processes each timestep independently and assembles cine masks.
+During LAS estimation, our pipeline processes each timestep independently and assembles cine masks.

 Segmentation labels:
 - LV bloodpool: 1